-- (1) If an investigation concludes that there has been serious wrongdoing or other misconduct, the University will take appropriate action to address and correct it. - (a) If there has been serious wrongdoing, the University may take disciplinary action against staff or affiliates involved.
-This may include terminating their employment or affiliation. - (b) If there has been misconduct that falls short of serious wrongdoing, the University will respond appropriately.
-This may include taking disciplinary steps under relevant University policies and the Enterprise Agreement. - (2) Depending on the nature of any serious wrongdoing identified, the University may also take corrective actions.
-These may include: - (a) a formal apology; - (b) policy or process changes to prevent and improve responses to similar wrongdoing; - (c) additional education and training.
+- (1) If an investigation concludes that there has been serious wrongdoing or other misconduct, the Company and the University, as appropriate, will take appropriate action to address and correct it. - (a) If there has been serious wrongdoing, the Company may take disciplinary action against staff or affiliates involved.
+This may include terminating their employment or affiliation. - (b) If there has been misconduct that falls short of serious wrongdoing, the Company will respond appropriately.
+This may include taking disciplinary steps under relevant University policies and the Enterprise Agreement.

+- (2) Depending on the nature of any serious wrongdoing identified, the Company and the University, as appropriate, may also take corrective actions.
+These may include: - (a) a formal apology; - policy or process changes to prevent and improve responses to similar wrongdoing; - (c) additional education and training.